jialang/QAChallenge/README.md

 Test Strategy for QA Challenge Project

 Test Requirement:
-Open browser and navigate to https://bluescapeqainterview.wordpress.com/contact/ Fill out the fields with any applicable data
+Open browser and navigate to (hidden)
+Fill out the fields with any applicable data
 Click on submit
 Validate the test using an assert